octobercms/docs/3.x/cms/themes/layouts.md

+---
+subtitle: Define the scaffold for each page on your website.
+---
 # Layouts

 Layouts define a common scaffold for your pages, which usually means everything that repeats on every page, such as a header and a footer.
 They will almost always contain HTML code such as HEAD, TITLE and BODY tags.